BonJovi1/bonjovi1.github.io/_pages/interests.md

 ### Philosophy

 I am also very interested in Philosophy and I often like to muse about life and death.
-‘The study of knowledge’ as it truly is, I love to contemplate on classic philosophical problems such as, ‘who are we’ and ‘is there really any purpose to our lives’ etc. Most of my philosophies are inspired by David Hume, one of the greatest thinkers of the 17th century.
+‘The study of knowledge’ as it truly is, I love to contemplate on classic philosophical problems such as, ‘who are we’ and ‘is there really any purpose to our lives’ etc. Most of my philosophies are inspired by David Hume, one of the greatest thinkers of the 17th century, and by Prof. Madhava, my advisor.

 Philosophy means 'love of wisdom', and every field of study in the world is derived from philosophy itself.
 That's precisely why PhD stands for 'Doctor of Philosophy'.
-Of course, the truly philosophical questions such as 'is there a God?' or 'are we all meaningless matter?' don't really have an answer, and we probably would never find the correct answer to thse questions.
-But then what's the point of studying philosophy?
+Of course, questions such as 'is there a God?' or 'are we all meaningless matter?' don't really have an answer, and we probably would never find the correct answer to these.
+So then what's the point of studying philosophy?
 It's because it allows one to think and attempt to comprehend life.
 The pursuit of philosophy is not merely to suggest answers to these questions but to make us sensitive to their importance and to keep us conscious of a speculative interest in the universe, which we might otherwise forget.

 <!-- <div class="img_row">
     <img class="col three" src="{{ site.baseurl }}/assets/img/roads.jpeg">